 These are a slipper for the men who don't do slippers.
 For the stylish gentlemen of the world, these simple but elegant shoe-style slippers are great for lounging around the house without compromising on elegance.
 Thanks to the hand-finished suede upper and the structured leather sole, they ooze gentlemen’s chic and paired with a luxury robe or smoking jacket when chilling in an armchair with a cigar - if that's your lifestyle - make for an elegant lounge style.
 If you cringe at the thought of novelty slippers and want a pair of house shoes that are as elegant as the other shoes in your shoe closet, these slip-ons from Derek Rose prove that you don't have to compromise.

 Not everyone feels comfortable opening the door to the postman wearing fluffy or novelty slippers.
 Step forward John Lewis & Partners’ Madrid Slippers, which almost resemble shoes.
 Crafted from leather, they are more structured than most slippers with a comfortable moulded soul and are ideal for people who don’t like to feel fluff between their toes.
 They are also a great price for luxurious slippers, and as they are a minimal style, are stylish yet timeless.
+Make sure you check our John Lewis discount codes to get the best price.

 Slip-on slippers designed for winter are a little like Marmite – you either love them or hate them.
 But if you like to keep your toes cosy, but the rest of your feet not too hot, John Lewis & Partners’ sheepskin mule slippers will rock your world.
 Effortless to slip on, they are made from soft suede and lined with sheepskin to keep your toes nice and warm.
 They’re a great price point and are built to last.